-A complete meal made in one pot – this ground Beef and Rice recipe will be a terrific addition to your midweek meal rotation!
+A complete meal made in one pot – this Beef and Rice recipe will be a terrific addition to your ground beef recipes collection!
 Beef mince is economical, convenient (no chopping!) and makes a fantastic meal when cooked with seasoned rice and plenty of veggies.
 And it’s quick to make too!

 How close is too close for food photos???
 Back when I had a monthly spread in Super Food Ideas magazine, I was briefed specifically to pull back and take photos from further away, showing most of the entire plate / pot of food, rather than super close ups.